Companions of the Cross: Apostolate

 Priests of the Companions of the Cross can be found serving as pastors, teachers, chaplains, and conducting parish missions.
 They also conduct a special travelling ministry of relic expositions.
 They promote exposition and adoration of the Blessed Sacrament in each of their parishes, and perpetual adoration if possible.
 The Companions of the Cross have foundations in Ottawa, Toronto, Halifax, Houston, and Detroit.
-In these five cities, they serve in 15 Parishes, at five University Chaplaincies, and in one Hospital Chaplaincy.
-Including Bishops Scott McCaig and Christian Riesbeck, there are 40 ordained priests and 20 seminarians.
+In these five cities, they serve in 15 Parishes and university chaplaincy.
+Including Bishops Scott McCaig and Christian Riesbeck, there are 48 ordained priests and 17 seminarians.

 One Companion priest also serves as a professor at Sacred Heart Major Seminary in Detroit.

 Vision

 A definition of the beliefs, practices and goals of the Companions is: